Bogdanp/dramatiq/docs/source/advanced.rst

 Prometheus metrics are automatically exported by workers whenever you boot them using the command line utility.
-By default, the exposition server listens on http://localhost:9191 so you can point Prometheus at that or you can specify what host and port it should bind on by setting the ``dramatiq_prom_host`` and ``dramatiq_prom_port`` environment variables.
+By default, the exposition server listens on port ``9191`` so you can tell Prometheus to scrape that or you can specify what host and port it should listen on by setting the ``dramatiq_prom_host`` and ``dramatiq_prom_port`` environment variables.